Last Updated on

 Lithuania has a credit rating in the “A” category.
 Although the county does not have the best credit rating available, which is “AAA,” it dos better than many other countries in Europe.

-The country’s A-level credit rating shows that the international trader community is confident that the government has repaired the damage caused by the 2008 crisis.
+The country’s A-level credit rating shows that the international investor community is confident that the government has repaired the damage caused by the 2008 crisis.

 Who manages Lithuania’s national debt?